 - Melt ½ cup butter in microwave for 40 seconds until barely melted.
 You want the butter melted but not hot.

-- In a large bowl, using hand mixer, or in bowl of stand mixer, combine ½ cup melted butter, ½ cup granulated sugar, and ¼ cup brown sugar.
+- In a large bowl, using hand mixer, or in bowl of stand mixer, combine melted butter, sugar, and brown sugar.
 Mix on low until creamy.
-Add 1 teaspoon vanilla and mix until incorporated.
+Add vanilla and mix until incorporated.½ cup salted butter, ½ cup granulated sugar, ¼ cup light or dark brown sugar, 1 generous teaspoon vanilla

-- Add the egg and mix ONLY for 10-15 seconds, still on low speed.
-This is important as overbeating the mixture with the egg will make for a too-stiff batter.
-Turn off the stand mixer or beaters.
+- Add the egg and mix only for 10-15 seconds, still on low speed.
+This is important as over beating the mixture with the egg will make for a too-stiff batter.
+Turn off the stand mixer or beaters.1 egg

-- In small bowl or parchment envelope, combine 1 ½ cups flour, ½ teaspoon baking soda and ¼ teaspoon salt.
+- In small bowl or parchment envelope, combine flour, baking soda salt.1 ½ cups all-purpose flour, ½ tsp baking soda, ¼ tsp salt

 - Add about ⅓ of the flour mixture and mix on low for just a few seconds, the flour won't be completely mixed in.
 Continue to add flour mixture until fully incorporated and beat, still on low until completely mixed.
 Your cookie dough, at this point, should hold together easily when pressed together, but not be too wet.
 If it seems too wet, feel free to add another tablespoon of flour at a time until it resembles photos (I've never had to do this, though).

-- Add ½ cup semi-sweet chocolate chips and mix on low about 5 seconds, just until mixed throughout.
-If you like a lot of chips in your cookies, add an additional ¼ cup chips.
+- Add chocolate chips and mix on low about 5 seconds, just until mixed throughout.
+If you like a lot of chips in your cookies, add an additional ¼ cup chips.½ -¾ cup semi-sweet chocolate chips

 - Using a 2" cookie scoop, loosely scoop dough and place 2 ½" apart (6 cookies per baking sheet).
 Place one cookie sheet in the oven on middle rack and bake for 9-11 minutes until cookies are poofed and still white.
 They will not look done, you might barely see golden color around edges of some cookies.
 (I've tested these over and over and with my oven, 10 minutes is exactly perfect.
 The cookies become completely poofed and white at about 9 ½ minutes, an additional 30-45 seconds ensures additional cooking inside while still being soft when cooled.)